codeface-io/SwiftObserver/README.md

 ## Flexibility

+- Create an observable plus a chain of mappings in one line
+- Observe an observable using an ad-hoc chain of transformations
 - Use `<-` operator to directly set variable values
 - Variables are `Codable`, so model types are easy to encode and persist.
 - Ability to pull current update from all observable